ritterim/skellyCSS/README.md

 <br />

 #### Shapes
-You can also do different shapes using shape modifier classes:
+You can also make different image shapes using shape modifier classes:

 | Shape | Description | Modifier Class |
 | ------------ |------------ | ------------|